GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

 The order of the file entries in the central directory need not coincide with the order of file entries in the archive.

-!!! abstract "Decompressing .zip files can be done with `unzip` command"
+!!! terminal-2 "Decompressing .zip files can be done with `unzip` command"

     ```bash
     unzip -v shell4b_data.zip